MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-msaa.md

 ## Programming Languages

-Microsoft Active Accessibility is based on the Component Object Model (COM) with support for dual interfaces, and therefore, is programmable in C/C++, Microsoft Visual Basic 6.0, and scripting languages.
+Microsoft Active Accessibility is based on the Component Object Model (COM) with support for dual interfaces, and therefore, is programmable in C/C++ and scripting languages.

 When UI Automation was introduced, the client API was limited to managed code, while the provider API included both managed and unmanaged implementations.
 With Windows 7, a new COM-based client API was introduced to make it easier to program UI Automation client applications in C/C++.